T 301.656.8850 EXT. 440

 Anne (Jan) W. White, with over 30 years of legal experience in Maryland, the District of Columbia, and Virginia, is a Fellow in the American Academy of Matrimonial Lawyers.
 She attended Stanford Law School and is a magna cum laude graduate of Duke University, where she was also an Angier B. Duke scholar and Phi Beta Kappa member.
 Jan’s diverse background prepared her to resolve complex divorce issues involving taxes, retirement benefits, trusts, businesses, and related financial issues.
 Earlier in her career, she studied finance at Stanford Business School, trained in tax, business and litigation at the Washington, D.C. firm of Hogan & Hartson, and practiced international trade law.

 Jan is consistently named one of the area’s top divorce attorneys by Washingtonian Magazine and Bethesda Magazine.
-She is recognized by her peers as 2016 Best Lawyer of the year Collaborative Law: Family Lawyer.
-She is named in 2016 and 2019’s lists of Maryland’s Top 100 Lawyers and Top 50 Women Lawyers by Super Lawyer; she is also listed among DC’s Top 50 Women Lawyers.
+She is recognized by her peers as 2016, 2018, and 2020 Best Lawyer of the year Collaborative Law: Family Lawyer.
+She is named in 2019’s lists of Maryland’s Top 100 Lawyers and Top 50 Women Lawyers by Super Lawyer; she is also listed among DC’s Top 50 Women Lawyers.

 Jan helps each client find the best process.
 Other attorneys seek her services as a mediator to resolve difficult cases.
 In 2015, she trained with internationally acclaimed mediator, Gary Friedman.